jbosstm/quickstart/rts/at/undertow/README.md

 INTERACTIVE USAGE
 -----------------

+Pass the argument "-i" to the java command line to run the quickstart in interactive mode.

-After starting the three servers and deploying the JAX-RS services the quickstart pauses waiting for the user to press enter.
+In this mode after starting the three servers and deploying the JAX-RS services the quickstart pauses waiting for the user to press enter.
 This pause gives the user the opportunity to start and stop transactions and make transactional service requests manually from an external client.

+To exit interactive mode pres the enter key.

 For linux users we provide a shell script based on curl to facilitate this manual interaction with the quickstart.
 Make sure it is executable using the chmod command: